SanghoonKang503/GAN/README.md

 sang_plot.py   : functions of plotting generator & discriminator loss, generate images, animation of generate images
 sang_utils.py  : dataloader of CelebA
 wrapper.py     : training with parameters
 ```

+# Usage

+> Some hyperparameters which can changed by users included in parser.
+> User can change the 'iter_list' to shuffle in function 'wrapper'